sictweb/bti425-2020/notes/angular-components-inclass.md

 In Assignment 1, you learned how to use the Mockaroo.com service to generate some data.
 Locate the data file that you used in your Assignment 1 (or return to Mockaroo.com and generate some new data).

 Study the data in your file.
-Then, edit the new "Customer" class, and add matching properties.
+Then, edit the new "Customer" interface, and add matching properties.

 <br>

 ### Getting started - TypeScript data/schema class design

-The code generator created an empty "Customer" class.
+The code generator created an empty "Customer" interface.

-As you would expect, a TypeScript class can hold state (properties) and behaviour (methods).
+As you would expect, a TypeScript interface can hold declarations (symbols) for state (properties) and behaviour (methods).
 Let's start with properties.

 Property names are usually camelCase, and begin with a lower-case letter.
 Each property is typed.
 We'll use "string" and "number" for now.
 If your Mockaroo.com-generated data includes a date string, then it is a string.
 (Don't try to define it as a date object.)
 For example: